 The Cedar of Lebanon Tree

 Located near the east gates of the square, this tree is over 70 feet tall and over 70 years old, and it’s truly a sight to see when festooned in nearly 75,000 lights.
-However, in order to prevent damage, it’s only lit every other year, and unfortunately 2018 happens to be an off year.
-Be sure to check out photos of last year’s splendor.
+However, in order to prevent damage, it’s only lit every other year, but fortunately 2019 happens to be an on year.

 The Reflection Pool